stacksgov/sips/sips/sip-16/sip-016-token-metadata.md

 # Specification

-Every SIP-X compliant smart contract in Stacks blockchain must implement one or more functions that return a resolvable/retrievable uri referencing metadata.
+Every SIP-X compliant smart contract in Stacks blockchain must implement one or more functions that return a resolvable/retrievable URI referencing metadata.
 The metadata provide information e.g. for displaying a digital asset to users.
-This type of function is named "metadata uri functions".
+This type of function is named "metadata URI functions".

 Appendix A contains a list of trait functions that must meet the following requirements for the return value.
 The appendix can be extended without changing the ratification status of this SIP.